Physiotherapy for Lower limb Osteoarthritis – bone and joint inflammation

 While Scientists don’t really know what triggers osteoarthritis, but ageing (which is uncontrollable), weight, joint injuries, stress due to repetitive job or high impact thru joints and genetic make-up all combine to contribute to osteoarthritis.

 Where might you find lower limb osteoarthritis ?

 Knees: One of the bodies primary weight bearing joints – hence most commonly affected by osteoarthritis .
 The progression of knee wear and tear may be due to weakness in the pelvis or poor control of the weight through the feet.
 This presentation can progress to a very disabling pain making it hard to walk, stand from sitting or climb stairs.

-The best way to treat Osteoarthritisis by getting your joints as healthy as they can be.
+The best way to treat Osteoarthritis by getting your joints, such as your knee and hip joints, as healthy as they can be.
 This means stretching them and moving them to their best range of motion and strengthening the muscles around the joint to help protect it from every day forces of gravity and movement.
-So many people claim that since they have Osteoarthritis nothing can be done.
-This couldn’t be further from the truth.
 A healthy diet, regularly exercise, fish oil supplements, braces and re-training of gait can all be additions to making your joints pain free.
-Unfortunately this isn’t a solution that ends there – osteoarthritis joints need to maintained like you maintain your garden.
-If you stop – it gets out of hand.
-Your physio should start you off in the right direction and then empower you with the knowledge and motivation to keep up the good work!.
+Osteoarthritis joints need to maintained like you maintain your garden, if you stop – it gets out of hand.
+Your physio should start you off in the right direction and then empower you with the knowledge and motivation to keep up the good work!